 American Airlines provides its own airport wheelchairs operated by trained ground staff.
 If you use your own personal wheelchair or scooter, that is also handled under a separate but equally important set of American Airlines wheelchair policies detailed later in this guide.

 The best time to arrange American Airlines special assistance is during the booking process itself.
 When you purchase a ticket at aa.com or through the American Airlines mobile app, a step called "Add special assistance" appears on the passenger details page.
-Clicking it opens a short form where you can specify that you need a wheelchair and provide any relevant details about the type of support required.
+Clicking it opens a short form where you can specify that you need a wheelchair, and if your ticket has a name error before adding wheelchair assistance, learn how to change name on American Airlines ticket first.

 If you have already booked your ticket without adding wheelchair assistance, you can add it retroactively by logging into your account, navigating to "Manage Trip," and selecting the special assistance option.